-Are you prepared for class discussions (e.g., completed reading before class, prepared for discussion questions)?

-- 2. Are you able to relate your own experiences and observations to class concepts? - 3.
+- 1. Are you prepared for class discussions (e.g., completed reading, written chapter notes prepared for discussion questions)? - 2.
+Are you able to relate your own experiences and observations to class concepts? - 3.
 Do you respond to statements by others in an appropriate manner? - 4.
 Do you move the discussion along, not derail it? - 5.
-Do you ask questions and/or paraphrase when needed and appropriate? - Are you prepared to teach other students what you have learned from your reading and thinking about the course concepts. - Are you participating online in class discussions, peer reviews, and other online activities.
+Do you ask questions and/or paraphrase when needed and appropriate?

 Full participation points must be earned.
+Therefore, this means your participation is required.
 Nonparticipation and absences will hurt your grade at the end of the quarter.
 If you are struggling with shyness or speech apprehension please see me-this will be a great class for you!